 She hurried out of the kitchen and ran down the short hallway.
 At the back of the couch, she froze.
-Her heart skipped a beat and her face grew warm.
+Her heart skipped a beat and her face grew warm, the thrashing in her chest grew heavy.
+For a moment, everything seemed slow in those few seconds.
 She covered her mouth and let a muffled scream through her fingers.
 “Oh god, no!”
-Tears formed in her eyes and clapped both hands on the side of her head.
+Tears formed in her eyes, streaming down her cheeks.

-In the middle of the living room, by the oak wood coffee table, laid grandpa on his back.
+In the middle of the living room, by the oak wood coffee table, grandpa laid on his back.
 He had on his coat and shoes.
 His hat laid beside his head.
-Water from a spilled glass had pooled by a picture frame of her and Grandpa at the lake serval years ago.
+Water from a spilled glass spooled by a picture frame of her and grandpa at the lake serval years ago.

 Alivia stumbled towards the phone.
-Her arm knocked over a brown porcelain lamp and it shattered to the floor.
+Her arm knocked over a brown porcelain lamp and it shattered on the floor.
 She grabbed the old corded phone on the wall and dialed 911.

-Her hands shook as her palms sweat against the phone.
+Her hands shook as her palms sweated against the phone.

 “911, what’s your emergency?”

 “My grandpa is lying on the floor!”
-Her heart thudded in her chest.
-“He’s not moving,” she gripped the phone tighter.
-“Please hurry- hurry and get, get here.”
+Her heart thudded.
+“He’s not moving…” She gripped the phone tighter.
+“Please hurry—hurry and get—get here.”